petervdpas/goop2/internal/rendezvous/docs/05-templates.md

 ### Tic-Tac-Toe

 A multiplayer tic-tac-toe game with server-side Lua enforcing the rules.
-Visitors can challenge the host to a match.
+Visitors can challenge the host or play against the computer.

 - **Category**: Games
 - **Insert policy**: `open` for game creation